 Written exclusively for Merriman.com by Madison Smith

-Madison Smith is a personal and home finance expert at BestCompany.com.
+When this article was authored, Madison Smith was a personal and home finance expert at BestCompany.com.
 She works to help others make positive financial strides in their lives by providing expert insight on anything from credit card debt to home-buying tips.